Market · May 5, 2026 · 14 min read · Y-DRØN

 The Hormuz crisis.
 UAE leaving OPEC.
 The MEPC 84 coalition.
 These are the headlines of spring 2026, and they matter — but they matter because of how they interact with the cycle, not as standalone events.
 A geopolitical shock in mid-cycle is a tailwind.
 The same shock late-cycle is a trapdoor.
 Reading the cycle is what tells you which one you are in.

-And here is the inconvenient truth: the cycle does not announce itself.
-It speaks through four numbers.
+The cycle does not announce itself.
+It is visible in four numbers.
 Most operators watch only one or two.
 The ones who win — Greek owners, Norwegian funds, Japanese trading houses — watch all four, in sequence.

 The Four Signals